Updated March 2021

-I love it when you discover a new author and find they have a huge back catalogue then start delving into the past.
+I love it when you discover a new author and find they have a huge back catalogue then you can start delving into the past as well as the present.
 It’s quite funny reading a book that was written in 2000 seeing how much the world has already changed.
 As a middle-aged woman, this sounds fairly recent.
-You then realise that it was almost 20 years ago!
+You then realise that it was over 20 years ago!

-Read on to find my recommended women’s fiction from the last two decades, mostly from the last few years but I have let some slip in from 2009, 2005 and the year 2000!
+Read on to find my recommended women’s fiction from the last two decades, throughout the years dating back the year 2000!

 Read on for reviews of:

 Milly Johnson – Magnificent Mrs Mayhew (2019)

 Jill Mansell – This Could Change Everything (2018)

 Sophie Kinsella – My Not So Perfect Life (2017)